 “Lask,” I echoed.
 I liked the way his name felt on my tongue, and he smiled at the sound of it on my lips.

 When I woke up, it was morning.
 I found myself tangled in the covers, with the hem of my pink rose-printed pajama shirt bunched up under my side.
 I struggled free of my bedding, and sat up, rubbing the sleep from eyes.
 I felt strange, but didn’t know why.
 There was a drafty sensation in the back of my mind, like a door had been left open, and I thought of the blizzard I had dreamt of in the night.
-As I blinked my way to wakefulness, I gave a sudden start at the sight of figure lounged in the chair in the corner.
+As I blinked my way to wakefulness, I gave a sudden start at the sight of a figure lounged in the chair in the corner.
 I fumbled for my glasses and looked again, seeing a tall, black-clad man resting there like a half-folded letter blown in by the breeze.

 “You!”
 I exclaimed.